bbilly1/wp-spider/README.md

 Additionally the spider will also check any link for dead links, going to ressources that don't exist.
 Same it will check if any images on the site are missing from your library.

 **Disclaimer:** Don't run this script against a site you are not the owner of or you don't have permission to do so.
-Traffic like that might get interpreted as malicious and might result in throttling of your connection or a ban.
+Traffic like that might get interpreted as malicious and might result in throttling of your connection or even a ban.
 If you have any measures like that on your site, it might be a good idea to add your IP to the whitelist.

 ## How it works